Startup Lessons Learned with Adam Verhasselt

 Serious Problems With Business Model Canvas For Startups Read More »

-The difference between a hypothesis and an assumption is that the first is normally explicit and the second implicit.
-A hypothesis is what is being tested explicitly by an experiment.
+The difference between a hypothesis and an assumption is that the first is typically explicit and the second implicit.
+A hypothesis is what you are testing explicitly in an experiment.
 An assumption is tested implicitly.
-By making your assumptions as well as your hypotheses explicit you increase the clarity of your approach and the chance …
+By making your assumptions and hypotheses explicit, you increase the clarity of your approach and the chance for learning.

 Difference Between a Hypothesis and an Assumption Read More »